sahilsaxena21/Micorosoft_case_competition/README.md

 Gap 2: Personalizing the customer experience through mobile app.
 This includes lack of customized shopping experience during use of the Best Buy mobile app.

 The project aims to fulfill the identified gaps as follows:
-1) Provide for in-store video analytics
+1) Provide for in-store video analytics (img_analytics.ipynb)
-2) Build a recommender system in mobile app
+2) Build a recommender system in mobile app (mmlspark_lightgbm_prototype.ipynb, lightgbm_prototype.ipynb)

 The success metrics of the proposed AI solution are:
 1) Maximize conversion rate